CanIGrow/canigrow-frontend/README.md

 ---

-This project is designed to meet the needs of first time and moderately experienced gardeners.
+This project is designed to meet the needs of both first time and experienced gardeners.
 Specifically this site assists a user in learning about plants based upon the user's location.

 User Stories
 Specifically this site is built to: